GEOUNED-org/GEOUNED/README.md

 C:\Program Files\FreeCAD 0.XX\bin\python.exe -m pip install git+https://github.com/GEOUNED-code/GEOUNED.git
 ```
 using this option you have directly access to both FreeCAD and GEOUNED python modules.
-Furthermore, using this python compabilities problems between different versions of python are avoided (some dynamic libraries of FreeCAD depends on the version of python used during the built process).
+Furthermore, using this python compatibilities problems between different versions of python are avoided (some dynamic libraries of FreeCAD depends on the version of python used during the built process).

 ## How to use